wizleriq/wireframing/README.md

 Having a visual guide reduces the chances of misunderstanding functional requirements, leading to fewer bugs and a smoother development process.

+## Real-World Scenario: Wireframing in Action

+### Scenario: Mobile Banking App Onboarding

+A financial tech company was designing a new mobile banking application.
+During the wireframing phase, the UX team created low-fidelity wireframes of the app’s onboarding flow—user registration, identity verification, and initial account setup.

+### Identified Usability Issues

+During a design review and user testing session using the wireframes, several key usability issues were identified:

+1. **Overwhelming Initial Screen**: The original design combined account selection, identity verification, and KYC form fields on a single screen.
+Test participants felt overwhelmed and unsure where to begin.

+2. **Unclear Progress Indication**: There was no clear indication of how many steps the onboarding process involved.
+Users feared that the process might be lengthy, causing early abandonment.

+3. **Hidden Support Option**: The wireframes lacked any visible way for users to get help during onboarding, which testers flagged as a concern—especially for less tech-savvy users.

+### Resolution Through Wireframing

+Thanks to early wireframing and feedback:

+- The onboarding process was broken into **three clear and concise screens**, each focusing on a single task: choosing account type, identity verification, and form completion.
+- A **progress bar** was added at the top of the screens, giving users visual feedback on their progress (e.g., Step 1 of 3).
+- A **help icon** was added to the top-right corner, linking users to FAQs or customer support chat.

+All of these changes were made before development began, avoiding complex rework and minimizing delays.

+### Impact on Final Product

+- **User drop-off during onboarding decreased by 35%**, thanks to the improved flow.
+- **Customer satisfaction ratings increased**, particularly among first-time users.
+- The company was able to launch ahead of schedule since the dev team had a well-defined and validated design to work with from the start.

+## Conclusion: The Role of Wireframing in User-Centered Design

+Wireframing is a foundational part of building intuitive, user-friendly digital experiences.
+By surfacing usability problems early, wireframes allow teams to refine design and functionality before investing in development.
+They align team members, clarify user flows, and enable meaningful feedback that leads to better outcomes.

+Ultimately, wireframing ensures that what’s built is not just functional—but also easy, enjoyable, and effective for the end user.